Utah Administrative Code

 (2) Leave without pay may be granted only when there is an expectation that the employee will return to work.

-(3) A leave of absence may not be granted when documentation from one or more qualified healthcare providers clearly establishes that the employee has a permanent condition preventing the employee from returning to the last held regular position unless prohibited by state or federal law.
+(3) A leave of absence may be denied when documentation from one or more qualified healthcare providers clearly establishes that the employee has a permanent condition preventing the employee from returning to the last held regular position unless prohibited by state or federal law.

 (4) An employee who receives no compensation for a complete pay period shall be responsible for payment of the full premium of state provided benefits.